PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 }
 ```

-Here we are just using fetch to submit our data, and to make it more flexible and reusable we are passing `path` and `payload` as arguments.
+Here, we are just using fetch to submit our data, but to make it more flexible and reusable, we are passing `path` and `payload` as arguments.

-Let's use in on our `profile-actions.ts` file.
+Let's use it on our `profile-actions.ts` file.

 Let's make the following change.